solaranamnesis/george-de-roerich/tibetan-paintings/full-text-english.md

 1\. Śākyamuni.
 The Exalted One is holding the alms bowl on his lap and makes the sign of attestation.

+2\. and 3.
+The Bodhisattva Avalokiteśvara in his four-armed aspect.
+The Bodhisattva's (2) body is colored in yellow; he is holding the rosary and the book.
+Two hands are joined at the chest making the sign of instruction.
+The Bodhisattva (3) is white and is holding the rosary, the lotus flower, and the jewel.

+4\.
+5. 6.
+7. and 8. represent the five goddesses protecting the five senses, called in Sanskrit Mahārakṣā or Pañcarakṣā (Tib. gČan-rim-pa lṅa).
+These five goddesses are rarely met on lamaistic images.
+Their cult is very popular in Nepal, where their dhāraṇīs are widely read.*

+*) Prof. S. Lévi, Le Nepal, vol. 2, p.
+295.

+It is difficult to distinguish the goddesses, for they often change their color and multiply their hands and attributes, a fact already noticed by Prof. Foucher in his Etude sur l'Iconographie Bouddhique, part 2, p.
+100. Their usual order is as follows:

+Mahāpratisarā, protects against sin, illness, and other dangers.

+Mahāsahasrapramārdinī, protects against evil spirits.

+Mahāmāyūrī, protects against the poison of venomous snakes.

+Mahāśītavatī, protects against the evil influences of planets, wild animals and poisonous insects.

+Mahā(rakṣā)mantrānusāriṇī, protects against illness.*

+*) Winternitz, Geschichte der Indischen Litteratur vol. 2, p.
+271.

+It is difficult to say what is the order on our painting, but it seems that the Mahāsahasrapramārdinī is regarded as the first goddess of the series.

+4\.
+Mahāsahasrapramārdinī (Tib. sToṅ-čhen-po rab-tu 'joms-ma; sToṅ-čhen-mo).
+Our image accurately corresponds to the short description of the goddess given by Rājendrālal Mitra in his Sanskrit Buddhist Literature of Nepal*: "A fierce goddess with exposed teeth, blue of colour, seated on two crouching men of yellow color.
+The heads are sucessively white, blue, red, and yellow."
+The goddess wears the crown of human skulls and has a tiger skin round her waist.
+The hair is dishevelled.
+She has eight arms.
+One pair is joined at the chest, holding the quadruple thunderbolt and the lasso.
+The other hands are holding the flaming sword, the bow and arrow, the trident, the lotus flower and the axe.
+In the sādhana published by Professor Foucher,* the color of the goddess is said to be white, with only one head and six arms.
+On the same page Prof. Foucher mentions a blue form of the goddess.

+*) P. 167.

+*) Etude, fasc.
+2, p.
+100.

+5\.
+Mahā(rakṣā)mantrānusāriṇī (Tib. gSaṅ-sṅags čhen-po rjes-su 'dsin-mo; gSan-sṅags chne-mo).
+The color of the goddess is green.
+The heads are successively white, green, and red.
+She wears the diadem and is seated cross-legged on a lotus throne.
+In her six hands she is holding the bow and arrow, the lasso, the banner, the thunderbolt and the bell.
+Notice that the first pair of hands, holding the vajra and the bell, is in the attitude of Vajrasattva.
+Professor Foucher mentions a red form of the goddess.*

+*) Ibid., p.
+100.

+6\.
+Mahāpratisarā (Tib.
+So-sor 'braṅ-ma).* The goddess has four heads and eight arms.
+She is seated on a lotus throne.
+Her color is pure white, and her heads are successively yellow, white, red, and green.* The goddess wears the diadem.
+In her hands she is holding the flaming sword, the bow and arrow, the thunderbolt, the axe, the trident; the two hands joined at the chest are holding the wheel and the lasso.

+*) In his Mythologie des Buddhismus in Tibet und der Mongolei, p.
+148, Prof. Grünwedel gives the Tibetan name as corresponding lo the Skrt. Āryajāñgulītāra, which designates an assistant of the green Tara.

+*) Rāj.
+Mitra, ibid., p.
+169.

+7\.
+Mahāśītavatī (Tib. bSil-ba'i tshal čhen-mo).
+The goddess has three heads and eight arms.
+The color of the body is yellow.
+The heads are successively white, yellow and red.
+She is holding the following attributes: the flaming sword, the lotus flower, the banner, the quadruple thunderbolt and the peacock's feather.
+One hand is making the sign of charity, another is holding an alms bowl, inside of which is the head of a Buddha.
+Another hand is holding an earring.
+Professor Foucher* has edited a Mahāśītavatī-sādhana in which the goddess is described as being red in color, with four arms, and only one head.

+*) A. Foucher, ibid., p.
+99.

+8\.
+Mahāmāyūrī (Tib. rMa-bya čhen-mo).
+The goddess is seated cross-legged on a lotus throne.
+Her color is red.
+Her four heads are successively white, red, green and blue.
+She has twelve hands which are holding the thunderbolt, the arrow, the crescent, the peacock's feather, the book, the lotus and the lasso.
+Two hands are folded on the lap, holding a bowl containing the head of a Buddha.
+Another pair is joined, making the sign of instruction.
+Prof Foucher* mentions a yellow and green form of the goddess.*

+*) Foucher, ibid., p.
+100.

+*) On the cult of the goddess in China and Japan, see the article of W. De Visser, Die Pfauen königin, Festschrift für Friedrich Hirth, Berlin, 1920, pp. 370-387.

+9\.
+Parṇaśavarī (Tib.
+Lo-ma gyon-ma).
+The goddess is seen kneeling on a lotus throne.
+Her color is yellow.
+Her three heads are successively white, yellow and red.
+In sādhanas she is described as having a smiling face.
+In her six hands she is holding the axe, the bow and arrow, the thunderbolt, the flower, the lasso.
+Notice the unusual garment of leaves round her waist.

+10\.
+Mārīcī (Tib.
+'Od-zer čan-ma).
+The goddess is represented under the form of Vajravārāhī.
+Her name seems to be derived from the Skrt. marīci, "ray of light," and the goddess herself must be a personification of dawn.* In Tibetan monasteries she is invoked at sunrise.

+*) A. Foucher, ibid., fasc.
+1, p.
+146.

+The goddess is the śakti of Hayagrīva, and is often represented in the parivāra and maṇḍala of Amoghapāśa-Lokeśvara.
+On our painting she is represented standing on a lotus throne drawn by a number of wild boars.
+Her color is yellow.
+She has three faces; one is red, the other is yellow, the third is that of a boar.
+She has eight arms and is seen shooting the bow.
+Besides the bow and arrow, she is holding the lasso, the aṅkuśa, the thunderbolt and what seems to be a dagger.
+A similar representation of the goddess is found on a stone stele from Magadha, now in the Calcutta Museum.*

+There exists also a benign form of the goddess.
+In this form her right hand makes the sign of charity, and the left one is holding the lotus flower.

+11\.
+Kurukulle or Kurukullā (Tib.
+Ku-ru-ku-le or Rig-byed-ma).
+She is a goddess of riches and an assistant of Kuvera.* She is thought to be the śakti of Kāmadeva, the god of love, and possibly represents a Buddhist counterpart of the Hindu goddess Rati.

+On our image she is seen dancing on the body of the demon Rāhu.
+Her body is red.
+She wears the crown of human skulls, her hair being dishevelled.
+Round her waist she has a tiger skin, and a garland of severed human heads is hanging on her shoulders.
+She has four arms.
+She is seen shooting the bow and holding the hook and the flower.

 ...